Welcome to Amelia Island, Florida's Coastal Treasure!

 The Bullington family welcomes you to Amelia Island Kayak Excursions.
 We are a multi award-winning local family-owned/operated business offering professionally guided kayak tours/rentals, SUP’s, private motorboat tours, and Master Naturalist-led interactive hiking tours for Amelia Island, Cumberland Island, and the surrounding areas.
 We also offer Hobie® Mirage kayaks!

-We are rated #1 on TripAdvisor for kayaking for 10 years, and are a recipient of TripAdvisor’s Travelers’ Choice Award.
+We are grateful to have been rated at the #1 kayaking company in the area for over a decade by our valued guests, and are a recipient of TripAdvisor’s Travelers’ Choice Award.
 This recognition places us among the top 10% of their global business listings.
-In addition, we are honored to have received the following awards: U.S. Senate Small Business, 2x USA Today’s 10BEST Readers’ Choice Kayak Tour, 2x Nassau County Chamber of Commerce Small Business of the Year, FYCCN Outstanding Parter, Jacksonville’s Bold City Best of the Best Water Sports, JAX Best Local Kayak Rentals, and are featured in Voyage Jacksonville and Amelia Neighbors Publications.
+In addition, we are honored to have received the following awards: U.S. Senate Small Business, 3x USA Today’s 10BEST Readers’ Choice Kayak Tour, 2x Nassau County Chamber of Commerce Small Business of the Year, FYCCN Outstanding Parter, Jacksonville’s Bold City Best of the Best Water Sports, JAX Best Local Kayak Rentals, and are featured in Voyage Jacksonville and Amelia Neighbors Publications.

 For your enjoyment, we offer a variety of kayak tours ranging from black water wooded environments, salt marsh estuaries, and intracoastal waterways, to Cumberland Island National Seashore, the Okefenokee National Wildlife Refuge, and the St. Marys and Suwannee Rivers.
 We invite you to join us for one of our tours to enjoy the various aquatic vegetation and wildlife that nature has to offer in our area.
 We love what we do, and it is our goal to help our guests have an authentic, fun and informative experience as they explore the natural settings of Northeast Florida and Southeast Georgia.
 As a Gift to You, All Tours Receive a Free Digital Photo Album!